fyodorio/angie/README.md

 # Angie

-Modern barebones Angular starter project generated using [Angular CLI](https://github.com/angular/angular-cli).
+Modern opinionated barebones Angular starter project generated using [Angular CLI](https://github.com/angular/angular-cli) and enriched with the latest and experimental framework features (but not spoiled by unnecessary 3rd-party dependencies).

 ### Featuring

+* Angular 19
-* SSR
+* SSR with route-dependant hybrid rendering, event replay, and incremental hydration
+* New Application Builder using esbuild and Vite
+* API routes with Express
+* FetchAPI for HttpClient
-* Zoneless
+* Zoneless change detection with OnPush strategy for components
-* Plain CSS
 * Angular CDK and animations
-* View transitions
+* View transitions for the router
+* Angular's build-time i18n
+* Single-file component schematic by default
+* Plain CSS split to functional modules
-* Google Fonts
+* Remote Google Fonts loading

 ## Development server